e-fever/snapshottesting/README.md

 Snapshot Testing
 ================

-This project is a library to offer snapshot testing as a tool to make sure your UI does not change unexpectedly.
-It is inspired by Jest Snapshot Testing methodology but it is designed for QML.
+This project is a library to offer snapshot testing for QML as a tool to make sure your UI does not change unexpectedly.
+It is inspired by Jest Snapshot Testing methodology.

 Quoted from [Snapshot Testing · Jest](https://facebook.github.io/jest/docs/snapshot-testing.html) :